 - UNT Dating Violence, Domestic Violence, & Stalking Brochure (English) - (Spanish)

 - UNT Sexual Violence Brochure (English) - (Spanish)

-Campus or local police (940-565-3000) - You may file a police report with campus police for sexual assaults occurring on campus or with local police for sexual assaults occurring off campus.
+- UNT Police (940-565-3000) - You may file a police report with campus police for assaults occurring on campus at the Sullivant Public Safety Center (1700 Wilshire Street).
 When making a report to police, you may choose to report using a pseudonym so that your name will not appear in public files.

 You are not alone.
 We are here to help.

 UNT Survivor Advocate, SurvivorAdvocate@unt.edu

 The UNT Survivor Advocate’s role is to connect students who have been impacted by violence to resources (counseling, health, safety, academics, legal, etc.), and act as their advocate.
 The advocate can assist a student by filing protective orders, completing crime victim’s compensation applications, contacting professors for absences related to an assault, working with housing to facilitate a room change (if needed), and connecting students to the many other resources that are available, both on and off campus.